You’ve heard the old saying: “It’s not the heat, it’s the humidity.”

 “Most people can maintain enough electrolytes with drinking water and eating normal meals, but if you’re going to be outside for longer than a few hours, having a sports drink may be beneficial to replace some of the salts that your body loses in sweat.
 Don’t overdo it though, as these drinks are often laden with sugar that can add unnecessary calories.
 Avoid energy drinks and sodas, as the caffeine can increase your heart rate and make you more susceptible to the effects of dehydration.”

-Go easy on the alcohol in summer heat, too.
+Go easy on the alcohol in the summer heat, too.

 “Alcohol can also worsen dehydration and its effects, even beers and seltzers which may seem refreshing.
 If you are choosing to drink alcohol while out at a barbecue or the beach, make sure you alternate with drinking regular water.”